ccallawa/alyvix_doc/test_case_building/designer_component_options.rst

   application in the file system, or else type the full path for an executable file in your system
 * **Arguments:**  Here you can enter the arguments the application expects when it starts up

+Note that if you launch an application with the **Run** option, you can still recognize child components in that application's initial interface in the same test case object.

 The **Kill** option instead allows you to select a currently running process to terminate, or type one in if it's not currently running: